ArtakoM/plbx-test-game/README.md

 ## Assets

-All game assets (sprites, backgrounds, decorations) were generated with [Nano Banana](https://nanobanana.com).
+All game assets (sprites, backgrounds, decorations) were generated with Nano Banana

 ## Project Structure